anwarghammam/CIS580/README.md

 docker-machine ls"
 ```

-At this point, we have to create a swarn where one of the machine is a manager and the two others are workers (or nodes)
+At this point, we have to create a swarn where one of the machine is a manager and the two others are workers (or nodes).
-After choosing the manager, connect to it using <p> docker-machine ssh "its name" <p>
+After choosing the manager, connect to it using <p> docker-machine ssh "its name" <p> .
 Then, to create the swarm, you have first to get the IP address of your manager using "ifconfig" and then run the following command
 ```
 docker swarm init --advertise-addr ip-adress